NNPDF/eko/doc/source/theory/FlavorSpace.rst

   \mathcal F \sim  \mathcal F_{QED} &= \span(\gamma, g, \Sigma, \Delta_\Sigma, V, \Delta_V, T_1^u, T_2^u, T_1^d, T_2^d, V_1^u, V_2^u, V_1^d, V_2^d)

-- :math:`T_1` and :math:`T_2` are just arbitrary name and do not follow any group representation like it was for the :ref:`theory/FlavorSpace:QCD Evolution Basis`
+- :math:`T_1` and :math:`T_2` are just arbitrary names and do not follow any group representation like it was for the :ref:`theory/FlavorSpace:QCD Evolution Basis`
 - this basis is *not* normalized with respect to the canonical Flavor Basis
 - The singlet :math:`\Sigma` is just the QCD singlet
 - The valence :math:`V` is just the QCD valence